 Where is it?: 35 minutes from Noosa; just over 1 hour from Brisbane airport

-Who it’s best for: Those after a mountain getaway with the possibility of beach access
+Who is it best for?: Those after a mountain getaway with the possibility of beach access

 Most romantic places to stay: Narrows Escape Rainforest Retreat, Secrets on the Lake, Glass on Glasshouse, Montville Country Cabins

-Its elevation also brings along with it the benefit of a cooler climate – ideal for summer getaways – and with an overall subtropical climate that offers a nice balance of relatively consistent temperatures throughout the year.
+This elevation also brings along with it the benefit of a cooler climate making it ideal for summer getaways that offer a nice balance of relatively consistent temperatures throughout the year.

-Romantic accommodation in the hinterland walks the line between B&B’s, cottages and holiday homes that offer plenty of chances at seclusion should you be willing to pay for it.
-Those looking for couples-oriented places to stay can look towards the likes of Hunchy Hideaway (a delightful Montville B&B oriented towards adults-only stays), Glass on Glasshouse (a number of self-contained cottages with full sized windows showcasing views of the range), Montville Country Cabins (a hub of 9 deluxe cabins wrapped in greenery), and Secrets on the Lake (a wonderful collection of “treehouses” immersed in tropical bush).
+Romantic accommodation in the hinterland includes B&B’s, cottages and holiday homes that offer plenty of chances for seclusion should you be willing to pay for it.
+Those looking for couple-oriented places to stay can look towards the likes of Hunchy Hideaway a delightful Montville B&B oriented towards adults-only stays, Glass on Glasshouse and its number of self-contained cottages with full sized windows showcasing views of the range, Montville Country Cabins a hub of 9 deluxe cabins wrapped in greenery, and Secrets on the Lake a wonderful collection of tree houses immersed in tropical bush.

 6. Daylesford, VIC

-Where is it?: Over 1 hour to the northwest of Melbourne
+Where is it?: Over 1 hour northwest of Melbourne

-Who it’s best for: Those in search of some rejuvinative pampering
+Who is it best for?: Those in search of some rejuvenating pampering

 Most romantic places to stay: Samadhi Health and Wellness Retreat, Kudos Villas, 65 Main

-While Australia’s not typically a country closely associated with geothermal activity (hello, NZ), the heart of Victoria’s “spa country” offers a surprising experience to the uninitiated.
-The area around the sister towns of Daylesford and Hepburn Springs features Australia’s highest concentration of natural mineral springs – in fact, 80 of the 100-some springs in the country are located here – and, as a result it has a well-served reputation for being a hub of relaxation and pampering for couples.
+While Australia’s not typically a country closely associated with the geothermal activity (hello, NZ), the heart of Victoria’s spa country offers a surprising experience to the uninitiated.
+The area around the sister towns of Daylesford and Hepburn Springs feature Australia’s highest concentration of natural mineral springs and as a result, it has a well-served reputation for being a hub of relaxation and pampering for couples.
 The fact that it lies just over an hour to Melbourne’s northwest doesn’t hurt in terms of accessibility, either.

-There’s an incredibly large selection of therapies and treatments all within an easily navigable radius here, an area that is also densely populated with spa resorts and B&Bs to accommodate visitors in pursuit of the region’s healing and restorative properties.
+There’s an incredibly large selection of therapies and treatments all within a small radius here, as it is an area that is densely populated with spa resorts and B&Bs to accommodate visitors in pursuit of the region’s healing and restorative properties.

-Everything that makes this a worthwhile spot to visit begins with the excellent quality of water in this part of Victoria; it’s the home of famous bottled brand Mt.
-Franklin, and even the tap water simply tastes “fresher” than that of the big cities.
-Likewise, the waters visitors can immerse themselves in are rich in a number of minerals such as magnesium, silica and calcium that are long believed to have rejuvinative effects for the skin and recovery for aches and muscle pains.
-Combine these with additional treatments ranging from mud baths to massage, and those couples looking for shared indulgence will be in their element here.
+Everything that makes this a worthwhile spot to visit begins with the excellent quality of water in this part of Victoria.
+The water visitors immerse themselves in is rich in a number of minerals such as magnesium, silica and calcium all of which are believed to have rejuvenating effects for the skin and recovery for aches and muscle pains.
+Combine these with additional treatments ranging from mud baths to massages, and those couples looking for shared indulgence will be in their element.

-Daylesford also brings along with it an excellent balance of accommodation and restaurants to go along with its relaxation-oriented attractions, with many of them quiet and secluded – there’s a number of cottages off the main bridging area between Daylesford and Hepburn Springs in particular.
-Choose from top spa resorts, B&B’s and other boutique accommodation including the Samadhi Health and Wellness Retreat (an Eastern-themed devotion to peace, tranquility and recovery), the Lakehouse (a high-end combination of accommodation and dining in a single spot overlooking the water), Kudos Villas (a blend of sophisticated seclusion and individual “themed” villas based around the elements), and 65 Main (a guesthouse dating back to the 1800s overlooking the forest).
+Daylesford also brings along with it an excellent balance of accommodation and restaurants to go along with its relaxation-oriented attractions, with many of them quiet and secluded.
+Choose from top spa resorts, B&B’s and other boutique accommodation including the Samadhi Health and Wellness Retreat an Eastern-themed devotion to peace, tranquility and recovery, the Lakehouse a high-end combination of accommodation and dining in a single spot overlooking the water, Kudos Villas a blend of sophisticated seclusion and individual themed villas based on the elements, and 65 Main a guesthouse dating back to the 1800s overlooking the forest.

 5. Adelaide Hills, SA

-Why it’s romantic: European influenced region with all the charm that entails; long lunches and gourmet indulgence; enchanting old-world feel throughout
+Why it’s romantic: Charming European influenced region, long lunches and gourmet indulgence, enchanting old-world feel throughout

-Who it’s best for: Those wanting a balanced mix of food and European architecture
+Who is it best for?: Those wanting a balanced mix of food and European architecture

 Most romantic places to stay: Adelaide Hills Country Cottages, Mount Lofty House, Thorngrove Manor Hotel, Amble at Hahndorf

-Visual eye candy of picturesque farmlands, wineries that come with beautiful settings and lovely views, and gourmet meals to be enjoyed over a drawn out period of time are the name of the game here, and the variety is extensive enough to be able to return multiple times and remain delighted on each visit.
+Visual eye candy of picturesque farmlands, wineries that come with beautiful views, and gourmet meals to be enjoyed over a drawn out period of time is the name of the game here, and the variety is extensive enough to be able to return multiple times and remain delighted on each visit.

-Touted as the “Land of the Long Lunch”, food here is an eternal highlight, and the Adelaide Hills are a wonderful region for both catered dining as well as picnics under its ever-changing foliage, with plenty of fresh local produce available to pick up and enjoy at your leisure.
-This is South Australia’s oldest wine region, and thus wine experiences and matchings form a key part of the Adelaide Hills experience, while the likes of old-world ice creameries and sweets stores, boutique cheese and chocolate producers and more offer a tantalising array of places in which to indulge.
+Touted as the ‘Land of the Long Lunch’, the food here is an eternal highlight, and the Adelaide Hills are a wonderful region for both catered dining as well as picnics under its ever-changing foliage, with plenty of fresh local produce available to pick up and enjoy at your leisure.
+This is South Australia’s oldest wine region, therefore wine experiences form a key part of the regional experience, while the likes of old-world ice creameries and sweets stores, and boutique cheese and chocolate producers offer a tantalising array of places to indulge.

-Plenty of charming small-luxury accommodation options – including some outstanding B&B’s – can be found in the Adelaide Hills, highlighted by the likes of Adelaide Hills Country Cottages (a series of self-contained hidden retreats), Mount Lofty House (an iconic manor hotel overlooking the Piccadilly Valley), Thorngrove Manor Hotel (a beautiful fairytale-style manor at Stirling), and the Amble at Hahndorf (quaint B&B just 150m from Hahndorf’s main street), to name just a few.
+Plenty of charming small-luxury accommodation options including some outstanding B&B’s can be found in the Adelaide Hills, highlighted by the likes of Adelaide Hills Country Cottages, Mount Lofty House, Thorngrove Manor Hotel, and the Amble at Hahndorf to name just a few.

-Add to all of the above the fact that the delights of the Barossa Valley await just on the Hills’ doorstep, quality wildlife attractions for animal-loving couples, Mount Lofty serving as a wonderful starting point with sweeping views, and it being an amazing region in which to enjoy a leisurely drive and stop at various highlights of your choosing, and you’ve got a flexible destination for romance in South Australia.
+Add to all of this the fact that the delights of the Barossa Valley await just on the Hills’ doorstep, quality wildlife attractions for animal-loving couples, Mount Lofty serving as a wonderful starting point with sweeping views, and it is an amazing region in which to enjoy a leisurely drive and stop at various highlights of your choosing, and you’ve got a flexible destination for romance in South Australia.

 4. Heart Reef, QLD

-Why it’s romantic: Naturally-formed “heart” shape; beautiful colours of the Great Barrier Reef; chance to see marine life from the air
+Why it’s romantic: Naturally-formed heart shaped reef, beautiful colours of the Great Barrier Reef, the chance to see marine life from the air

-Where is it?: Approx. 80km off the coast of Airlie Beach, QLD
+Where is it?: Approximately 80km off the coast of Airlie Beach, QLD

-Who it’s best for: Those after the ultimate travel snap of the Whitsundays; those looking to “pop the question”
+Who is it best for?: Those after the ultimate travel snap of the Whitsundays and those looking to pop the question

 Most romantic places to stay: Qualia Resort, Palm Bungalows, Airlie Waterfront Bed & Breakfast, Pinnacles Resort